-In the Newsletter (Vol. 20 No.1 Jan 1971) Gardener Ken Avery reported that early winter weather was too mild for the ground to freeze before the snows came and he could not get some of the late fall work done.
+In the Newsletter (Vol. 20 No. 1 Jan 1972) Gardener Ken Avery, writing in late 1971, reported that early winter weather was too mild for the ground to freeze before the snows came and he could not get some of the late fall work done.
 Last year he reported that the spring outside the Garden [The Great Medicine Spring] had dried up and now he adds new information: [dates added]

 This issue also had a review of Gerald Ownbey’s new book “Common Wildflowers of Minnesota” published in 1971.
 This was at the time a tremendously good reference book and still valuable 40 years later, although some of the scientific names have changed.

-In the Fringed Gentian™ (Vol. 20 No. 2 April 1972) Friends President Robert Dassett writes that the parking lot for the Garden is to be re-designed and re-surfaced this summer.
+In The Fringed Gentian™ (Vol. 20 No. 2 April 1972) Friends President Robert Dassett wrote that the parking lot for the Garden was to be re-designed and re-surfaced this summer.
 It was noted that the Fringed Gentian (Gentiana crinita), the namesake of the newsletter, was no longer growing in the Garden.

-The Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 13th, 1972, in the new shelter building, 20 people attending.
+The Annual Meeting of the Friends of the Wild Flower Garden was held in the Garden, on Saturday May 13th, 1972, in the new shelter building, 20 people attending.
 Kenneth Avery gave his report of the status of the Garden.
 The Friends assets totaled $2,552.
 Membership totaled 231.
 Dr. Marian Grimes reported on the shelter volunteer (hosts) program which had 25 volunteers at that date.
-One of the new volunteers on her list was Mr. & Mrs. O. Lynn Deweese, both would later become editors of the newsletter and Mr. Deweese would later become President of the Friends in 1982.
+Two of the new volunteers on her list, were Mr. & Mrs. O. Lynn Deweese, both would later become editors of the newsletter and Mr. Deweese would later become President of the Friends in 1982.
 In 1973 they became members.